 3. “Avoid added sugar” is by itself unhelpful advice

 Virtually every HRA advises employees to “avoid added sugar.”
 Would that it were that easy!
 This HRA makes it even harder by limiting their avoid-added-sugar advice to “drinks,” when in fact solid processed foods are huge contributors to overconsumption of sugar.
-And whereas in beverages it is easy to spot the sugars, processed food companies use several tricks to complicate the process of spotting added sugars.
+And whereas in beverages it is easy to spot the sugars, processed food companies use several tricks to complicate the process of spotting added sugars in solid foods.

 To begin with, there are at least 56 types of sugar.
 Some sound like health foods – agave syrup, turbinado, malted barley extract.
 Others just try to avoid using the word “sugar,” like “dehydrated cane juice.”
 Others are used because they sound like fruit – grape juice concentrate, apple juice concentrate.
 Our favorite is “organic brown rice syrup,” the #1 ingredient in Clif Bars, which they advertise as one of their “nutritious, organic ingredients.”